prody/ProDy-website/tutorials/cavitracer_tutorial/ensemblePDB.rst

    ..

-Selection of channels in certain protein area
+Selection of channels in a certain protein area
 -------------------------------------------------------------------------------

 CaviTracer will generate multiple channels, but we might be interested only